mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/03/04-data-structures.md

 val sorted = list.sortedBy { it.length }
 ```

 Using `sortedBy` we are always using a numerical order.
-Nevertheless, we may want to define our sorting criterion and therefore our own ordering.
-To do this, we must define a class and within it we must implement a static method called `compare`.
+Nevertheless, we may want to define our sorting criterion and, therefore, our own ordering.
+To do this, we must define a class and, within it, we must implement a static method called `compare`.
 Static methods are explained in more detail in [Section 3.6.8](/content/03/06-objects).

 ### 3.4.3.2.
 Set